rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Werebeast.md

 **Ability Save DC.** All Werebeast abilities that require the target to make a saving throw use your Human form Presence as the stat for the DC.

+**Expertise.** Choose a number of skills equal to you inteligence modifier (min 1).
+Before performing a non-attack roll with one of those skills, you may spend 1PM to add your inteligence modifier to the roll.
+At levels 6, 10, 14 and 18 you chose another skill, and can spend +1PM, and the total added to the roll equals the MP cost times your inteligence modifier.

 **Monstruous Blood.** **Action (1PM+, up to your Wild Dice maximum):**
 - *Human form:* Choose an ally you can see within 6sqr of you.
 They recover 1 **Wild Dice** HP per PM spent.
 - *Beast form:* Make a ranged attack (DEX) against an enemy you can see within 6sqr of you.
 On a hit they take 2 **Wild Dice** poison damage, +1 **Wild Dice** per PM spent after the first.